osmandapp/docs/content/osmand/map/track-context-menu.md

 - 'Folder' - allows to move waypoints to others folders or to new creating folder.
 - 'Palette of colors' - allows to change colors for waypoints.
 - 'BIN' - allows to delete chosen waypoints.

+For adding new waypoint you need to tap on the map.
+Map Context menu opens where you can choose "Add waypoint".

 ### Group menu